static-frame/static-frame/doc/source/intro.rst

     https://github.com/InvestmentSystems/static-frame/issues

 StaticFrame is not a drop-in replacement for Pandas.
 While some conventions and API components are directly borrowed from Pandas, some are completely different, either by necessity (due to the immutable data model) or by choice (offering more uniform, less redundant, and more explicit interfaces).
-Further, as StaticFrame does not support in-place mutation, architectures that made significant use of mutability in Pandas will require refactoring.
+As StaticFrame does not support in-place mutation, architectures that made significant use of mutability in Pandas will require refactoring.

 StaticFrame is lightweight.
 It has few dependencies (Pandas is not a dependency).
 The core library is less than 10,000 lines of code, less than 5% the size of the Pandas code base [#]_.

 StaticFrame does not aspire to be an all-in-one framework for all aspects of data processing and visualization.
-StaticFrame focuses on providing efficient and powerful data structures with a consistent, clear, and stable interfaces.
+StaticFrame focuses on providing efficient and powerful data structures with consistent, clear, and stable interfaces.

+StaticFrame aspires to have comparable or better performance than Pandas.
+While this is already the case for many core operations (See :ref:`performance`), some important functions are far more performant in Pandas (such as reading delimited text files via ``pd.read_csv``).
+StaticFrame provides easy conversion to and from Pandas to bridge needed functionality or performance.

 StaticFrame does not implement its own types or numeric computation routines, relying entirely on NumPy.
 NumPy offers desirable stability in performance and interface.
 For working with SciPy and related tools, StaticFrame exposes easy access to NumPy arrays.